 A: To answer this and other medical physical-related questions, contact the Gonzaba Medical Group at (210) 921-2672.
 Please ask for the SAPD Physicals Coordinator.

 A: You should be prepared to make at least two trips to San Antonio.
-Your first trip being a one day trip and your second trip being a 4-5 day trip.
+Your first trip being a one day trip and your second trip being a a four to five day trip.

 A: You still have to attend the academy; however, you will be exempt from taking the TCLEOSE exam.